Language IconLanguage

 Becoming A Candidate

-Important notice to candidates - the deadline for prospective candidates for partisan offices to change party affiliation is June 12, 2021.
-Click here for more information.
+Important notice to candidates - the deadline for prospective candidates for partisan offices to change party affiliation is June 11, 2023.

 What is a Candidate?